Vidhan360/docgence-ai-search/README.md

 2. User query is also converted into embedding
 3. FAISS finds nearest vectors (similar books)
 4. Results are ranked by similarity score
-5. Explainable AI provides reasoning for matches
+5. Explainable AI provides reasoning for matches (USP)

 ---